Opinion: Coronavirus paranoia is outpacing its actual danger | DW | 28.01.2020

 Let's take a deep breath

-Maybe we should all put side the face masks, take a deep breath and look at the facts: coronaviruses have been considered relatively harmless pathogens that tend to cause common colds.
+Maybe we should all put aside the face masks, take a deep breath and look at the facts: coronaviruses have been considered relatively harmless pathogens that tend to cause common colds.

 DW's Fabian Schmidt